airbytehq/glossary/README.md

 # Readme of Glossary 🧠

 Hi, happy to see you here.

+This is the source code of the [Data Glossary](https://glossary.airbyte.com).

 * ℹ If you want to know more about the Glossary, see [About this Glossary](https://glossary.airbyte.com/term/about-this-glossary/)
 * ✍ Missing a Term or want to fix a typo?
 Check [How to Contribute](https://glossary.airbyte.com/term/contribute-to-glossary/)